raspy135/Qun-synthesizer/README.md

   * Originally designed for smart speaker.

 * Analog Modeling engine
-  * The engine is made from scratch.
+  * The analog modeling engine is **made from scratch**.
-  * All analog modeling engine can be configured through MIDI.
+  * All analog modeling engine parameters can be configured through MIDI.
   * 2 Oscillators, it can be used as dual tone.
-  * Flexible MOD CV source
+  * **Flexible** MOD (CV) routing.
+The signal routing is very flexible, close to modular synthesizer experience.
+You can route signals as normal, or totally radical.
+  * AUX input can be used for external audio signal, or **External CV input**.
   * 4 Envelove Generators
   * FM (4 Operators x 2)
   * 1 LFO, rate can be controlled by MIDI notes